cybertraining-dsc/reu2022/project/fastapi.md

 INFO:     Application startup complete.

 ```
-In the output, there's a line with something like:
+There's a line that output something like:

 ```
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```

-That line shows the URL where your app is being served, in your local machine.
+This line displays the URL where your app is served on your local machine.

-Check it

 Open your browser at http://127.0.0.1:8000